aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

 # 🔌MCU & Relay Power Supply Calculation:
 ![image](https://github.com/user-attachments/assets/960b5701-4a17-4e42-867d-4ba9e1641357)

+## 🎯 Purpose
+This circuit provides a **regulated, accurate +5V** supply for the microcontroller (MCU) and an **unregulated +12V** for relays and other components.
+It also includes **adjustable voltage tuning** to enhance **ADC accuracy** in voltage measurements.

+### Rectified Voltage Calculation:
 A 9V-0-9V center-tapped AC input is rectified using high-current diodes (1N5408) and filtered by large electrolytic capacitors to produce a stable 12V DC supply for relays and the MCU voltage regulator.

-### Rectified Voltage Calculation:
 ```
 VDC = VAC × √2 − diode drop
     = 9 × 1.414 − 0.7